MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-verticals.md

 #### Query String variables

-You can use Query String variables to contextualize search results based on user interaction with SharePoint sites.
-Query string variables allows you to pass key-value pairs in the search URL to ensure the search results are customized based on those values.
+Query String variables enable you to personalize search results based on how users interact with SharePoint sites.
+This is done by adding key-value pairs to the search URL.
 For example, suppose you have a SharePoint site that provides information on a project with a simple web part that shows in-progress tasks.
 Clicking on the "In-progress" web part, links users to the "Work items" search vertical, where the results are refined to show only items tagged as **InProgress**.

 This can be done by specifying the following query in the “Query” section during vertical creation in the administration page.